Jason-Li376/PathDetector---personal-project/README.md

 # WACodeChallenge-Jason-Li
-This is the application code challenge for the perception department of Wisconsin Autonomous The ConeDetector class has a __call__() method that takes an image with a path marked by red cones as input, and generate an ansewr.png file with the bounaries of the path marked by red lines as output
+The ConeDetector class has a __call__() method that takes an image with a path marked by red cones as input, and generate an ansewr.png file with the bounaries of the path marked by red lines as output

 ## Libraries and the Enviorment